 Perovskites in the 20th Century

-During the 1950s advances in technology enabled the synthetic structure, first described by Wells and the team at Yale, to be elucidated at the molecular level of detail.
-The structure was determined by C.K.
-Møller at the Royal Veterinary and Agricultural College in Copenhagen, Denmark.
-This vastly improved our knowledge and opened up new avenues for modifying the structure of this remarkable compound.
-Perovskites demonstrate ion oxide mobility through crystal lattices (hence they are very versatile, and researchers can tweak and 'finetune' their characteristics) and in 1947 Philips (Eindhoven) and in 1955 Western Electric (New York) scientists used oxide perovskites in condensers and electrochemical transducers.
+This opened up new avenues for modifying and manipulating the structure of this remarkable compound.
+Perovskites demonstrate ion oxide mobility through crystal lattices hence they are very versatile, and researchers can tweak and 'finetune' their characteristics.
+In 1947 Philips (Eindhoven) and in 1955 Western Electric (New York) scientists used oxide perovskites in condensers and electrochemical transducers.

-Perovskites are not only electrical conductors, but they display good thermal and chemical stability.
-They are supermagnetic, photocatalytic and thermoelectric and dielectric (electrical insulators that can otherwise be polarised with the application of an electric field).
+Perovskites can have a wide range of properties based on the materials they are made from.
+For example, they can be highly conductive with relatively good levels of chemical and thermal stability.
 This means they can be utilized in the fabrication of a wide variety of products including catalysts, superconducting devices, fuel cells, heating elements, multilayer capacitors and glass ceramic articles.

-Perovskites in the 21st Century: Focus on Solar Cell Research
+Perovskites in the 21st Century: Perovskite Solar Cells

 A Bright Outlook for Perovskites in Computing